 The Company has entered into the Administration Agreement with the Administrator under which the Administrator provides administrative services.
 The Administrator maintains, or oversees the maintenance of, the Company's consolidated financial records, prepares reports filed with the Securities and Exchange Commission (the "SEC"), generally monitors the payment of the Company's expenses and watches the performance of administrative and professional services rendered by others.
 The Company will reimburse the Administrator for the Company's allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations to the Company under the Administration Agreement.
-Pursuant to the Administration Agreement and further restricted by the Company, the Administrator may, in its own discretion, submit to the Compans for reimbursement some or all of the expenses that the Administrator has incurred on behalf of the Company during any quarterly period.
+Pursuant to the Administration Agreement and further restricted by the Company, the Administrator may, in its own discretion, submit to the Company for reimbursement some or all of the expenses that the Administrator has incurred on behalf of the Company during any quarterly period.
 As a result, the amount of expenses for which the Company will have to reimburse the Administrator submits to the Company for reimbursement to limit the expenses that the Administrator submits to the Company for reimbursement in the future.
-However, it is expected that the Administrator will continue to support part of the expense burden of the Company in the near future and may decide to not calculate and charge through certain overhead related amounts as well as continue to cover some of the indirect costs.
-The Administrator cannot recoup any expenses were included in administrative expenses were included in administrative expenses of which \$4 and \$416, respectively, of indirect administrative expenses were included in administrative expenses were included in
+However, it is expected that the Administrator will continue to support part of the expenses burden of the Company in the near future and may decide to not calculate and charge through certain overhead related amounts as well as continue to cover some of the indirect costs.
+The Administrator cannot recoup any expenses that the Administrative expenses were included in administrative expenses were waived by the Administrator.
+For thethree and nine months ended September 30, 2017, approximately \$361 and \$1,144, respectively, of indirect administrative expenses of which \$0 and \$416, respectively, of indirect administrative expenses were included in administrative expenses were included in administrative expenses of which \$0 and \$416, respectively, of indirect administrative expenses were included in administra

-The Company, the Investment Adviser and the Administrator have also entered into a Trademark License Agreement, as amended, with New Mountain Capital, pursuant to which New Mountain Capital has agreed to grant the Company, the Investment Adviser and the Administrator, a non-exclusive, royalty-free license to use the "New Mountain" and the "New Mountain Finance" names.
+The Company, the Investment Adviser and the Administrator have also entered into a Trademark License Agreement, as amended, with New Mountain Capital, pursuant to which New Mountain Capital has agreed to grant the Company, the Investment Adviser and the Administrator a non-exclusive, royalty-free license to use the "New Mountain" and the "New Mountain Finance" names.
 Under the Trademark License Agreement, as amended, subject to certain conditions, the Company, the Investment Adviser and the Administrator will have a right to use the "New Mountain" and "New Mountain Finance" names, for so long as the Investment Adviser or one of its affiliates remains the investment adviser of the Company.
 Other than with respect to this limited license, the Company, the Investment Adviser and the Administrator will have no legal right to the "New Mountain" or the "New Mountain Finance" names.